p810/mysql-helper/docs/01_Getting_Started.md

 // sets PDO::ATTR_AUTOCOMMIT to true:
 $connection->shouldAutoCommit();
 ```

+`Connection::shouldNotAutoCommit()` is an alias that can be used to disable auto-commit.

 ## Transactions
 To begin a [transaction](https://www.php.net/manual/en/pdo.transactions.php), call `Connection::transact()` or `Connection::beginTransaction()`, which will return a boolean indicating whether the transaction was successfully started, or throw a `PDOException` if something went wrong.
 If a transaction is already active for the connection it will return true.